MVIG-SJTU/AlphaTracker/Manual/UI.md

     AlphaTracker GUI open WebUI page
 </div>

+Please visit our video tutorial for WebUI at [YouTube](https://youtu.be/9Ksb04s8mm4).

 ### Or by command line
 Change your working directory to [UI/](../UI) by running `cd ./UI`.
 Then run `python server.py` in command window in the unzipped folder.